TrackServer trackers use the Trackserver apps, and can be deployed with or without an external power connection.

 Antennas: Each tracker has two antennas, one for communication (GPRS/GSM) and one for satellite signal reception (GPS).
 These are located on the front face (side with LEDs) of the tracker or on the side opposite any magnets.
 This MUST face the outside world.
 The App/WebApp displays the times of the last location report time/date and the Last Communication (GPRS) time/date.

 Battery duration: Our trackers contain Lithium Polymer (LiPo) batteries which have built-in under- and over-voltage protection, short circuit and high temperature cut-out for safety.
 If a tracker has been allowed to be flat for a very long time, it may take many hours / days to recharge.

 Battery life depends on:

 Figures below represent typical/normal usage conditions under open sky, typically reporting up to 200 times per day.
-Reporting more than 400 times per day is abnormal usage.
+Reporting more than 400 times per day is deemed excessive.
 If a tracker has to work at high gain/amplification due to a weak satellite signal strength, it will deplete quickly.
-Lithium polymer batteries have a finite lifespan of 2-3 yrs typically, and may need replacement thereafter.
+Lithium polymer batteries have a finite lifespan of ~3 yrs typically, and batteries may need replacement thereafter.

 Product Flyer: GPS2Find_Trackers.pdf

-Discontinued use: If a tracker hasn't reported for 6 months, we reserve the right to discontinue it, so as to stop paying its monthly SIM and platform rental.
-We will attempt to contact customers before doing this.
-It is best to keep a tracker charged and in regular use.
+Use or lose it: If a tracker is not in subscription, and hasn't reported for 6 months, we may cancel it to stop paying the monthly charges that it incurs.
+We will attempt to contact customers.
+Keep your tracker charged and in regular use.
 Please read our Terms of service.

 Prices incl.
 VAT, add delivery